JetBrains/kotlin-multiplatform-dev-docs/topics/development/multiplatform-ktor-sqldelight.md

    ```

 3. Create the class implementing this interface for Android: in the `sharedLogic/src/androidMain/kotlin` directory,
-   create the `com.jetbrains.spacetutorial.cache` package, then create the `DatabaseDriverFactory.kt` file inside it.
+   create the `com.jetbrains.spacetutorial.cache` package, then create the `AndroidDatabaseDriverFactory.kt` file inside it.
 4. On Android, the SQLite driver is implemented by the `AndroidSqliteDriver` class.
 In the `DatabaseDriverFactory.kt` file,
    pass the database information and the context link to the `AndroidSqliteDriver` class constructor: